linux-audit/audit-userspace/audisp/plugins/ids/README.md

 This is an experimental Intrusion Detection System (IDS) plugin.
 It's goal is to either identify or react to suspicious activity.
-This is a work in progress and is subject to either be completed or dropped in it's entirity at its author's descretion.
+This is a work in progress and is subject to either be completed or dropped in it's entirety at its author's descretion.

 So, if you would like to test it and report issues or even contribute code